-When he was 14 , Smith became disturbed by religious confusion of the time and decided to retreat into the woods.
-During this retreat he asked God for wisdom about which church he should join, and later claimed that God the Father and God the Son visited him.
-According to Smith, Jesus said that he should join none of the churches because they were “all wrong” and their doctrines “were an abomination” (Joseph Smith-History 1: 19).
-He also claimed that an angel had visited him and had led him to golden plates hidden on a hill near Palmyra.
+When he was 14 , Smith became disturbed by the religious confusion of his time and decided to retreat into the woods.
+During this retreat he asked God for wisdom concerning what church he should join.
+He later claimed that God the Father and God the Son visited him.
+According to Smith, Jesus said that he should join none of the churches because they are “all wrong” and their doctrines “were an abomination” (Joseph Smith-History 1: 19).
+He also claimed that an angel had visited him and led him to golden plates hidden on a hill near Palmyra.
 Smith translated these plates into what is now known as the Book of Mormon.
-At a later point in his life, while as a mayor and a political figure, Smith destroyed a newspaper (the Nauvoo Expositor) because it criticized his use of power and practice of polygamy (1).
+At a later point, while as a mayor and a political figure, Smith destroyed a newspaper called the Nauvoo Expositor because it criticized his use of power and practice of polygamy (1).
 This led to Smith’s arrest and imprisonment.
-He was jailed in Carthage where some 200 men stormed the jail cells and attacked him, shooting him as he tried to escape through a second floor window from which he fell to his death (2).
+While jailed some two-hundred men stormed the compound attacking Smith who fell to his death from a second floor window.

 View of God

 “The Book of Mormon refers in several passages to God, Christ, and the Holy Ghost as “one God,” but Latter-day Saints understand this to mean they are one in mind, purpose, will, and intention.
 Their unity is the same unity of which Christ spoke in his high-priestly prayer following the Last Supper: that his disciples may “be one; as thou, Father, art in me, and I in thee, that they also may be one in us” (John 17:21).
-Hence, Latter-day Saints rarely use the term Trinity, but prefer the title Godhead to refer to the three divine beings who govern our universe in perfect oneness” (8).
+Hence, Latter-day Saints rarely use the term Trinity, but prefer the title Godhead to refer to the three divine beings who govern our universe in perfect oneness” (4).

 View of Jesus Christ

-In several ways the Mormon view of Jesus is similar to traditional Christianity’s (10).
-They believe in the prophetic declarations in the Old Testament referring to the coming of the Messiah, Jesus of Nazareth.
-Jesus, as a 1st century Jewish man, was too susceptible to pain, suffering, and temptations, as Christians believe.
-Jesus could also work supernatural miracles over nature and in healing people of ailments, many of which the New Testament gospels have recorded.
-Mormons also believe that Jesus was resurrected for the sins of mankind, after which he received an immortal, incorruptible, eternal, and glorified body like that of the Father (11).
-Jesus will act as judge of mankind.
-Overall, Mormons believe that Jesus’ life was perfect and thus one certainly worth emulating.
-The differences to traditional Christianity’s concept of Jesus are of significance too.
-Mormons believe that Jesus was the firstborn spirit-child of the heavenly Father and a heavenly Mother (12).
-Jesus subsequently progressed to deity in the spirit world, and was later physically conceived in Mary’s womb, as the literal “only begotten” Son of God the Father in the flesh (13).
-Unlike Christians who believe Jesus was God incarnate, Mormons believe that he was an individual being, separate from God the Father in corporeality and substance (14).
+In some ways the Mormon view of Jesus is similar to orthodox Christianity’s (6).
+Mormons believe in the prophetic declarations in the Old Testament referring to the coming of the Messiah, Jesus of Nazareth.
+Jesus, as a first-century man, was too susceptible to pain, suffering, and temptation, as Christians also believe.
+Jesus worked supernatural miracles, which included supernatural control over nature and healing people of ailments.
+Mormons also believe that Jesus was resurrected for the sins of human beings and then received an immortal, incorruptible, eternal, and glorified body like that of the Father.
+Jesus’ life was perfect and worth emulating, and he will one day act as the judger of humanity.

 View of the Afterlife